 Rebuilding the brain-muscle relationship is a practice that can take years.
 Yoga is a great tool and increasingly accessible to all body types.
 However, resistance stretching can be used in any workout regime whether you are a runner, biker, cross-country skier, gymnast, swimmer, or ballroom dancer.
 Resistance exercises make flexibility accessible to everyone.
 You only have to engage the brain to heal the body.

 Want to learn more about resistance and how you can incorporate it into your workout regime?
-Stay tuned for our follow up post on Techniques for Smart Stretching.
+Stay tuned for our follow up post on Resistance Stretching Techniques.